drufball/yosai/_drafts/complications.md

 A few moments later, Denri was rewarded by the high-pitched whine of a man begging for mercy.

-Denri hummed to herself as she slipped Daggerstorm's coin into her shirt, next to the handful of coins she'd taken from the man.
+Denri hummed to herself as she slipped Daggerstorm's coin into her shirt, next to the handful of coins she'd taken from the thug's pouch.
 A generous reward for meting out some much-needed justice.

 Denri liked Terminus.
 No one bugged you if you weren't causing trouble.
 Hero's shared a bit of coin with the beggars.
 Crime had the decency to stay organized and underground.
 But it didn't get that way by accident.